 It is important to prepare appropriately before sitting the numeracy test, but there is some advice that can help ensure the best chance at success, for example:

-- Read the questions — this may help avoid unnecessary errors, such as using the wrong units or not considering the number of decimal places in an answer;
+- Read the questions — this may help avoid unnecessary errors, such as not considering the number of decimal places in an answer;

 - Stay focused — the questions could be straightforward, which can lead to complacency, making you more vulnerable to making the errors mentioned previously;